mrlb05/Nifty4Gemini/docs/index.rst

 =================================

-Nifty4Gemini is a full-featured Gemini data reduction framework for Gemini instruments and here we provide the documentation for its associate NIFS pipeline.
+Nifty4Gemini is a full-featured Gemini data reduction framework for Gemini instruments and here we provide the documentation for its associated NIFS pipeline.

 =====================
 Package Documentation